EeeBeeDee/systemshock_rehearsals/README.md

 For this project the three main prevalent colours I decided on were Persian Indigo #33006E, Raw Sienna #D98B5D and White #fff.

-As the name came first I initally thought of yellow for its connection to lightning thought I found it too bright.
+As the name came first I initially thought of yellow for its connection to lightning though I found it too bright.
 With the Raw Sienna colour I found it pops off the screen enough without being distracting.

 With the Persian Indigo the approach was similar, I needed a complementary darker colour that I felt had the same characteristics, eye catching without being too overbearing.

 #### Typography

 For typography I decided to go for a singular font from [Google Fonts](https://fonts.google.com/) called Manrope.
-With a similar approach to the colour palette I wanted to find font that at first glance was not standard but its appearance wasn't distracting or that it didn't affect readability.
+With a similar approach to the colour palette I wanted to find a font that at first glance was not standard but its appearance wasn't distracting or that it didn't affect readability.

 ## Features